vicapow/rows/README.md

+# Rows

-# Rows is a small command line utility that makes it easy to analyze small CSV files.
+Rows is a small command line utility that makes it easy to analyze small CSV files.

 ## Example uses